hashicorp/terraform-provider-aws/website/docs/r/redshiftserverless_workgroup.html.markdown

 * `base_capacity` - (Optional) The base data warehouse capacity of the workgroup in Redshift Processing Units (RPUs).
 * `config_parameter` - (Optional) An array of parameters to set for more control over a serverless database.
 See `Config Parameter` below.
-* `enhanced_vpc_routing` - (Required) The value that specifies whether to turn on enhanced virtual private cloud (VPC) routing, which forces Amazon Redshift Serverless to route traffic through your VPC instead of over the internet.
+* `enhanced_vpc_routing` - (Optional) The value that specifies whether to turn on enhanced virtual private cloud (VPC) routing, which forces Amazon Redshift Serverless to route traffic through your VPC instead of over the internet.
 * `publicly_accessible` - (Optional) A value that specifies whether the workgroup can be accessed from a public network.
 * `security_group_ids` - (Optional) An array of security group IDs to associate with the workgroup.
 * `subnet_ids` - (Optional) An array of VPC subnet IDs to associate with the workgroup.